DIRACGrid/DIRAC/docs/source/AdministratorGuide/Configuration/generalConfigOptions.rst

 * Module: this is the name of the component class to be instantiated.
 If a component with this name also exists in the configuration, its options are inherited by the derived component
-* LogLevel: possible values INFO,VERBOSE,DEBUG
+* LogLevel: possible values ERROR,INFO,NOTICE,VERBOSE,DEBUG
 * LogBackends: backends to send log messages to, possible values stdout, ESserver

 Service Options